 With outsourcing, you can get to hire developers from India, Ukraine, Pakistan, the US, and other parts of the world which not only ensures diversity and increases inclusion but will also result in increased creativity.
 The likelihood of finding a practical solution to a developmental issue will increase because there will be more people with diverse viewpoints and solutions.

 iii.
 Faster Turnaround

 Outsourcing your development to an agency can increase your turnarounds and help you finish projects faster.
-That’s because your outsourcing partner will already have the people and infrastructure in place to start working on the project right away.
+That’s because your outsourcing partner will already have the people, infrastructure, and agency workflows in place to start working on the project right away.